apache/cloudstack-documentation/source/developersguide/dev.rst

       command=deployVirtualMachine&serviceOfferingId=1&diskOfferingId=1&templateId=2&zoneId=4&apiKey=miVr6X7u6bN_sdahOBpjNejPgEsT35eXq-jB8CG20YI3yaxXcgpyuaIRmFI_EJTVwZ0nUkkJbPmY3y2bciKwFQ

--  Signature: This is the signature of the command string that is generated using a combination of the user’s Secret Key and the HMAC SHA-1 hashing algorithm.
+-  Signature: This is the signature of the command string that is generated using a combination of the User’s Secret Key and the HMAC SHA-1 hashing algorithm.

    .. parsed-literal::